 Other factors affecting fat-loss on keto?

-If you’re not doing resistance training, meaning lifting weight of some sorts, you’re really doing your general health a disservice.
-Resistance training does get you burning calories, but it’s real value is in increasing your lean mass, which independently contributes to a better a better composition: a (lower) ratio of fat-to-lean mass.
+If you’re not doing resistance training, meaning the lifting weight of some sort, you’re doing your general health a disservice.
+Resistance training does get you burning calories, but its real value is in increasing your lean mass, which independently contributes to a better composition: a (lower) ratio of fat-to-lean mass.
+It would also help if you considered adding a dietary supplement like Lactobacillus gasseri into your diet to help your body maintain muscle mass while on a low-calorie diet.

 Improving that ratio is known as improving your body composition, which not only makes you look sexy, it’s also good for staying alive longer and with vigor.
 It also happens to maintain or increase your basal metabolic rate and give you more muscle mass capable of ‘sponging up’ glucose, thus disposing of any carbs you may eat.